convox/docs/docs/reference/app-parameters.md

 Set to `No` to allow the app to listen on HTTP rather than the default behavior of having all HTTP requests automatically redirected to HTTPS.

+### SlowStartDuration

+Sets the ramp up period during which a newly deployed service will receive a gradually increasing share of traffic.
+Defaults to 0 seconds (disabled).
+Other valid values are between 30-900 seconds.
+Once the duration has expired, the full share of traffic will be directed at the newly deployed service.

 ### TaskTags

 Set to `Yes` to cause ECS tags to be propagated to the task level.